S3B4S/opencv-gdnative/README.md

 On Windows, you will need to install Visual Studio so that you have access to `cl.exe`, which you need when building C++.
 Check out this [part](https://docs.godotengine.org/en/stable/development/compiling/compiling_for_windows.html#installing-visual-studio-caveats) of Godots documentation on VS.

-### Cloning
+## Cloning
+If you've already cloned the project before, skip this step.
 Since this branch includes a submodule, you need to clone recursively so that submodules get cloned as well:
 ```
 $ git clone --recursive git@gitlab.ewi.tudelft.nl:TI2806/2019-2020/cg-01/main-repository.git
 ```

+## Submodules
-If you've already cloned the project, but now need to switch to this branch and get the submodule:
+If you've already cloned the project, but have yet to get the submodules:
 ```
-$ git checkout --track origin/gdnative
-$ git submodule update --init
+$ git submodule update --init --recursive
 ```

-### Building bindings
+## Building bindings
 We need to generate the Godot C++ bindings so that we can make use of these when compiling our C++ scripts.
 That's why the submodule `godot-cpp` is included, they contain the source files to generate the bindings.